Lachie-King24/holbertonschool-shell/io_redirections_and_filters/README.md

 10-no_more_js is a script that deletes all regular files with a .js extension that are present in the current directory, and it's subfolders

+11-directories is a script that counts the number of directories and sub-directories in the current directory